FALLENau/e13_work_all/week_12/day_1/README.md

 ## Acknowledgments

-* Thanks to google for allowing me to use there code
+* Thanks to guys who maintain JavaScript and for allowing there code to be Opensauce
 * Thanks to the instructors at Codeclan for your instruction
 * Inspiration: Billy my cat making me work hate to bring home the cat food
 * and my wife for just being her